May – October 2019

 (all FRAMES of REPRESENTATION 2018), The Nothing Factory (distributed by ICA CINEMA) and Once There was Brasilia

-From May to October 2019, the ICA presents five recent releases from a selection of TERRATREME’s emerging filmmakers, each of whom will engage in audience discussion through Q&A’s at their opening screenings.
+From May to November 2019, the ICA presents six recent releases from a selection of TERRATREME’s emerging filmmakers, each of whom will engage in audience discussion through Q&A’s at their opening screenings.

 From 17 May: Ama-San (2016) by Cláudia Varejão